 "I got ya, girl."

 Around them, everyone is saying their goodbyes.
 Telling stories and talking about Shawn in the past tense and that's what they need to do, that's how they cope with the way this loss is theirs.

 Beth doesn't say goodbye and Shawn isn't gone, he's just not here.
 Daryl knows her, even after all this time.
 She smiles and nods, pretends to hear the things they're saying, pretends that all of it matters.
 But it doesn't and he see's it flash across her face, the moment she can't do it anymore and then it's just a soft swish of her dress and the flash of her ponytail in the sun before she goes seeking solace in the one place he knows she'll find some semblance of it.

 And he does the only thing he can.
 He follows her.

-"I didn't get to tell him I was sorry..
-Sorry for being such a child and not talking to him.
-I wanted him to know that I forgave him."
+"I didn't get to tell him I was sorry, sorry for being such a child and not talking to him.
+I wish I could've told him that I forgave him."
 Her voice, he wants to lay his head in her lap and sob because he was so afraid he'd never hear it again.

 "He knows."
 Daryl is sure Shawn knows and never for a minute held anything against his little sister.